 If the staining problem is constant and is not improving with time, the water could be low in oxygen.
 When this water meets the air inside the toilet tank, the iron in the water comes in contact with oxygen from the air and the iron turns to rust and slowly settles out.

 Some of this rust can be filtered out by installing a fine filter.
 The chances of a deeper well yielding better water in these areas is not great.

-There Are Grains Of Sand In The Water
+There Are Grains of Sand In The Water

-For an old shallow well
+For An old shallow well

 The end is probably near.
 What is likely going on is that when the pump is running, the water level lowers down past where the water is entering the well.
-The water will pour into the well & bring sediment in with it.
+The water will pour into the well and bring sediment in with it.

 The cause of the sand is probably that the water level in the well has dropped (while pumping) to a point lower than the uppermost stream in the well.
 As the water cascades down into the well, the sediment comes in with it.
 There is likely still lots of water left in the lower streams.
-To clean the sand out, you need to pump the well heavy enough to keep the water level pulled down below the upper stream until the sediment is all washed out and pumped out.
+To clean the sand out, you need to pump the well heavy enough to keep the water level pulled down below the upper stream until the sediment is all washed and pumped out.